-- 1. Open the file Easter Eggs. - 2.
+- 1. Open the file Cocoa Beans. - 2.
 Apply character formatting to the first line.
-Use the Font dialog box and follow these steps: - a.
+Use the Font dialog box, and follow these steps: - a.
 Select the first line.
 Click the selected text with the right mouse button, and choose Font from the shortcut menu. - b.
 Click the Font tab, if it is not already displayed.
-For font, font style, and size, choose Arial, Bold, and 14 points. - c.
+For font, font style, and font size, choose Arial, Bold, and 14 points. - c.
 Apply the effect Small caps by clicking the check box. - d.
-View your options in the Preview box and click OK. - 3.
+View your options in the Preview box, and click OK. - 3.
 Apply and repeat character formatting by following these steps: - a.
-Select the text "Fruit and Nut:" and press Crrl+D to open the Font dialog box. - b.
+Select the text "chocolate-covered cocoa beans" in the second line, and press Ctrl+D to open the Font dialog box. - b.
 Choose the font style Bold Italic. - c.
-Open the Font color drop-down list and choose Blue.
+Open the Font color drop-down list, and choose Blue.
+Click to select Small Caps in the Effects section.
 Click OK. - d.
-Select the text "Chocolate Nut:" and press [4].
-Repeat the formatting through "Chocolate Nut Fudge:" - 4.
-Apply the strikethrough and hidden text effects from the Font dialog box by following these steps: - a.
-Select the last line of text (beginning "Marshmallow:"). - b.
-Locate and click the Font Dialog Box Launcher icon on the Ribbon. - c.
-Click the Strikethrough check box.
+Select the text "chocolate-covered cocoa beans" in the fourth line, and press F4.
+Repeat the formatting for each occurrence of "chocolate-covered cocoa beans:" - 4.
+Apply the Superscript effect from the Font dialog box by following these steps: - a.
+Position the insertion point after the period following "chocolatecovered beans" in the second sentence. - b.
+Key an asterisk () after the period.
+Select the asterisk. - c.
+Locate and click the Font Dialog Box Launcher 🗔 on the Ribbon.